vecxoz/vecstack/README.md

 ### 26. When I transform train set I see 'Train set was detected'.
 What does it mean?

+***Note 1:*** It is ***NOT allowed to change train set*** between calls to `fit` and `transform` methods.
+Due to stacking nature transformation is different for train set and any other set.
+If train set is changed after training, stacking procedure will not be able to correctly identify it and transformation will be wrong.

+***Note 2:*** To be correctly detected train set does not necessarily have to be identical (exactly the same).
+It must have the same shape and all values must be *close* (`np.isclose` is used for checking).
+So if you somehow regenerate your train set you should not worry about numerical precision.

-Due to its nature stacking procedure treats train set and any other set differently.
-It means that transformation is different for train set and any other set.
-So if you are transforming `X_train` and see 'Train set was detected' everything is OK.
-If you meant to transform train set but you don't see this message then something went wrong.
-Possibly your train set was changed (it is not allowed).
+If you transform `X_train` and see 'Train set was detected' everything is OK.
+If you transform `X_train` but you don't see this message then something went wrong.
+Probably your train set was changed (it is not allowed).
 In this case you have to retrain `StackingTransformer`.
 For more details see [stacking tutorial](https://github.com/vecxoz/vecstack/blob/master/examples/00_stacking_concept_pictures_code.ipynb) or [Q8](https://github.com/vecxoz/vecstack#8-why-do-i-need-complicated-inner-procedure-for-stacking)

-***Note 1:*** It is NOT allowed to (substantially) change train set after training on it.
-***Note 2:*** To be correctly detected train set does not necessarily have to be identical (exactly the same).
-It must have the same shape and all values must be *close* (`np.isclose` is used for checking).
-So if you somehow regenerate your train set you should not worry.

 ### 27. How is the very first stacking level called: L0 or L1?
 Where does counting start?

 ***Common convention:*** The very first bunch of models which are trained on initial raw data are called ***L1***.
 On top of L1 we have so called *stacker level* or *meta level* or L2 i.e. models which are trained on predictions of L1 models.
 Count continues in the same fashion up to arbitrary number of levels.